TIrwin19/Horiseon_code_refactor/README.md

 -I learned that you must pay attention to the .css file as well to make sure that no elements need to be changed to match those changed in the .html file.

 ## Licens
-See licens folder in repo.
+See licens in main branch repo.